Four ways the Fed’s interest rate hike could affect you

-The Fed’s move on Wednesday attempts to fix soaring prices by making it more costly to borrow money.
-It raised the so-called federal funds rate, the interest rate banks use to lend money to each other overnight, which has been near zero since early in the pandemic when the economy plunged.
+The Fed’s move on Wednesday attempts to address soaring prices by making it more costly to borrow money.
+It raised what is know as the federal funds rate, the interest rate banks use to lend money to each other overnight, which has been near zero since early in the pandemic when the economy plunged.

-That tiny 0.25 percent increase has a cascading effect that flows through U.S. government bonds, mortgages and other types of loans.
+That tiny, 0.25 percent increase has a cascading effect that flows through U.S. government bonds, mortgages and other types of loans.

 “The federal funds rate is the only interest rate the Fed is able to control, but it spills over much more broadly,” said Rodney Ramcharan, an economics professor at the University of Southern California and former senior economist at the Federal Reserve Board.
 “Banks are going to pass on those additional costs, so longer-term loans like your mortgage or car loan are expected to increase.”

-Some people feel the Fed is already behind the curve.
-Consumer prices soared to new highs in February — 7.9 percent compared to a year earlier, as shoppers paid more for shoes, lamps, pasta and milk.
+Some people say the Fed is already behind the curve.
+Consumer prices soared to new highs in February — by 7.9 percent compared to a year earlier, as shoppers paid more for shoes, lamps, pasta and milk.

 At the same time, the economy is booming.
 Unemployment, at 3.8 percent, is nearing pre-pandemic lows, clearing the way for the Fed to dial things back a notch.